shalg5/North_Carolina_Real_Estate_Trend_Dashboard/README.md

 * **Target High-Growth Regions:** By observing the YoY price growth per region, we can see certain regions in North Carolina showing sharp upward trends.
 Builders and investors should prioritize these regions, as strong YoY appreciation indicates robust demand and higher resale potential.
 * **Spot Emerging Growth Areas:** Regions with lower base prices but strong YoY growth represent “up-and-coming” regions.
 Investors can enter early at lower costs, while builders can develop mid-market housing to capture rising demand.
-* **Stabilize Through Long-Term Investments:** Counties with steady CAGR growth (not just recent spikes) show resilience.
+* **Stabilize Through Long-Term Investments:** regions with steady CAGR growth (not just recent spikes) show resilience.
 These areas are less risky and ideal for long-term rental portfolios or institutional investments.
-* **Long-Term Value Creation:** Using CAGR insights from the dashboard, we can identify counties that have not only grown recently but also sustained long-term appreciation.
+* **Long-Term Value Creation:** Using CAGR insights from the dashboard, we can identify regions that have not only grown recently but also sustained long-term appreciation.
 These regions provide the strongest case for long-term ROI, making them ideal for buy-and-hold strategies.
 * **Capitalize on Premium Markets:** Regions consistently above the state median price of \$310K (from pricing trend data) are strong premium markets.
 Builders can target these areas for luxury housing, while investors can focus on high-margin resale opportunities.
-* **Regional Diversification:** Instead of overconcentrating in high-price areas, investors should spread portfolios across counties with different growth profiles (high YoY vs. stable CAGR) to balance short-term gains and long-term security.
+* **Regional Diversification:** Instead of overconcentrating in high-price areas, investors should spread portfolios across regions with different growth profiles (high YoY vs. stable CAGR) to balance short-term gains and long-term security.

 ---